Night Train to Paris: Plot

-In London, secret agents are pursuing a reel of tape with defense information on it.
+In London, secret agents are pursuing a reel of tape with defence information on it.
 Meanwhile, former OSS officer Alan Holiday is busy fending off requests for tickets on a boat train to Paris.
 There is no space because it is New Year's Eve.

 Holiday is visited by Catherine Carrel.
 She is a friend of Jules Lemoine, a former OSS officer who served with Holiday during the Korean War.
 She convinces Holiday to help Lemoine deliver the tape to Paris.
-The plan is to secret the tape aboard the night train while they travel as assistants and models for the photographer Louis Vernay.
+The plan is to secrete the tape aboard the night train while they travel as assistants and models for the photographer Louis Vernay.
 Lemoine will remain in London with a decoy reel.

 Before they can leave, Lemoine is killed and the fake tape stolen.
 Holiday rushes to the train with the genuine tape.
 He poses as Vernay's assistant.
 On board, they meet Olive Davies who quickly deduces Holiday's identity is false.

 A raucous New Year's party provides cover for Holiday as he eludes Lemoine's assassin.
 At Dunkirk, Catherine incapacitates Olive and pursues Holiday for the tape.
 After a brief firefight, Catherine is captured by reinforcements Olive has summoned in her capacity as a spy.
 Holiday is relieved to hand the tape to Olive and be rid of it.